SulaimanMohammad/Drone_VESPA/README.md

 ## Scripts Map
 - "drone_ardupilot.py": API to move take off, and move the drone
 - "unit_tests" contains implementation of drone_ardupilot
-- "expan.py", "spaning.py" are the pahses in VESPA Algoithm
+- "expan.py", "spanning.py" and "balancing.py" are the pahses in VESPA Algoithm
     To see more about this algorithm check the [simulation here](https://github.com/SulaimanMohammad/self-organized-uav)